jrmontag/Gnip-Python-Search-API-Utilities/README.md

                             files.

-##Using a configuration file
+## Using a configuration file

-To avoid entering the the -u, -p and -l options for every command, create a configuration file name ".gnip" in the directory where you will run the code.
+To avoid entering the the -u, -p, -l, and -f options for every command, create a configuration file name ".gnip" in the directory where you will run the code.
 If this file contains the correct parameters, you can omit this command line parameters.